 The film is about 22-year-old Gwenda's psychosis and how she deals with this mental affliction.
-After the car she shares with her friends Theo and Lotta is stolen after a festival in the middle of nowhere in Brandenburg, the three of them embark on an involuntary road trip across Germany.
-Little by little, Gwenda slips ever further into her psychosis.
-Eventually she is convinced that the world including her two friends has conspired against her.
+After the car she shares with her friends Theo and Lotta is stolen following a festival in the middle of nowhere in Brandenburg, the three of them embark on an involuntary road trip across Germany.
+Little by little, Gwenda slips further into her psychosis.
+Eventually, she is convinced that the world, including her two friends, has conspired against her.
 Theo and Lotta notice their friend’s change of character.
 Their friendship is put to the test.

 Safe and Sound